Need help paying electric bills in PA? Use DoNotPay

 If you need help paying electric bills in PA, we’ve found some of the best organizations that you should check out:

 - The Low Income Energy Assistance Program (LIHEAP)

 - The Salvation Army

 - Citizens Energy Corporation

 The easiest and most fuss-free way of going about this issue is to use DoNotPay.
-By accessing our app either through your web browser or iOS device, you will be able to receive help in the blink of an eye.
+By accessing our app through your web browser, you will be able to receive help in the blink of an eye.
 The rest of these options are time-consuming, so if you don’t have any time to waste, you should definitely opt for DoNotPay.